dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```
 As you see, after we change name of object inside cloned array, it was also changed inside main array.

-Java arrays are reified - their types are checked in runtime
+Java arrays are reified - their types are checked in runtime, but generics are not, that's why you can assing array of one type to another, and no compilation error, but it won't work with generics, you get compilation error.
 ```java
 import java.util.ArrayList;
 import java.util.List;